-When Crow Wing’s time had run its course, Lauher and Lord joined the Voluntary String Band that Heinsius had also been performing with for years, and they continued their musical trip together, albeit with a slightly more rootsy flavor.
-But, as with many projects, the VSB also eventually dissolved, and the trio were band-less for the first time in years.
+When Crow Wing’s time had run its course, Lauher joined the Voluntary String Band that Heinsius had also been performing with for years, and they continued their musical trip together, albeit with a slightly more rootsy flavor.
+But, as with many projects, the VSB also eventually dissolved, and the duo were band-less for the first time in years.
 There was uncertainty in the air, so they got together to jam—informally at first, and then more seriously as the songs started to materialize.
 Sometimes there were three or four new ones a week and the trio started to develop an electrified sound augmented with folk, blues and country twang.
 They’d play a few gigs and then spend extended periods going back into the rehearsal studio, grinding away at the sound they all seemed to collectively hear.

 THE BIG BURN (2022)